The Department of Health and Human Services (DHHS) is the U.S. federal government agency responsible for protecting the health of the American public.

 Specific patient groups

-- ART is recommended for all adolescents and young adults to reduce the chances of severe symptoms, early death, and transmission.
+- ART is recommended for all adolescents and young adults to lower the chances of severe symptoms, early death, and transmission.

 - ART is recommended for all transgender people.